MSLNZ/equipment-register-schema/examples/README.md

 ### equation.xml
 The equipment contains two probes and each probe measures both temperature and humidity.
-The calibration report is specified as an equation.
+The calibration data is specified as an equation.
 One equation depends on two variables, `R` and `t`.